Mosby's Respiratory Care Equipment

 Key Features

 - UNIQUE!
-Clinical “how to” approach helps you identify equipment, understand how it works, and apply the information to clinical practice.
+Clinical Approach provides you with a "how-to" guide to identifying equipment, understanding how it works, and applying the information in clinical practice.

 - UNIQUE!
-Organization of ventilators by application area rather than by manufacturer further emphasizes the clinical focus.
+List of Ventilators organized by application area and manufacturer make review and research quick and easy.

+- NBRC-style Self-Assessment Questions at the end of every chapter prepares you for credentialing exams.

 - UNIQUE!
-Clinical Rounds boxes introduce you to problems you may encounter when using the equipment in a clinical setting.

-- Chapter assessment questions in NBRC-style multiple-choice and critical-thinking format prepare you for what you’ll encounter on board exams.
+Infection Control chapter provides a review of this critical topic that RTs must understand to prevent healthcare-associated infections.

+- Excerpts of Clinical Practice Guidelines (CPGs) give you important information regarding indications/contraindications, hazards and complications, assessment of need, assessment of outcome, and monitoring.

+- Pedagogy includes chapter outlines, learning objectives, key terms, chapter introductions, and bulleted key point summaries to reinforce material and help you to identify relevant content.

 - UNIQUE!
-Historical Notes give you valuable information about the history of respiratory care equipment.
+Clinical Scenario boxes (formerly Clinical Rounds) allow you to apply material you’ve learned to a clinical setting.

 - UNIQUE!
-Sleep Diagnostics chapter discusses the impact of sleep disorders on cardiopulmonary function and familiarizes you with polysomnography.

-- UNIQUE!
-Cardiovascular diagnostics are covered in a chapter devoted exclusively to appropriate use of electrocardiography and hemodynamic monitoring.
+Historical Notes boxes present educational and/or clinically relevant and valuable historical information of respiratory care equipment.

 Table of Contents